 9. Integrating risk management with digital transformation

 "Due to decentralized, overly complex systems, many companies are not aware of all the kinds of data they have, how it is organized or even if it may be noncompliant with the law," she said.
 Rules for how organizations handle data and comply with regulations should be clear, straightforward, universal and grounded in a risk-based approach, McNichol added.

 IT plays a critical role as both a driver and enabler of IGRC.
-It's important for CIOs and other IT leaders to work with other management teams to identify and assess the impact to mitigate risks in accordance with a company's risk appetite.
-An integrated governance model can help by coordinating strategy, people, process and technology objectives across the end-to-end value chain.
-This ERM trend is critical for ensuring the risk management component is integrated into broader digital transformation plans.
+CIOs and other IT leaders must work with business managers to identify, assess and mitigate risks in accordance with a company's risk appetite.
+An integrated governance model can help by coordinating strategy, people, process and technology objectives across the enterprise.
+These steps are crucial for ensuring the risk management component is successfully integrated into broader digital transformation plans.